Category Archives: Server

 Cluster Failover Configuration – VMs & LXCs

-We generally run all of our workloads on pve1 since it is our cluster’s highest performance and capacity node.
-Should this node fail, we want to migrate the pve1 workload to distribute it between the pve2 and pve3 nodes evenly.
-We can do this by setting up a HA Failover Group as follows:
+We generally run all of our workloads on pve1 since it is our cluster’s highest-performance and capacity node.
+Should this node fail, we want to migrate the pve1 workload to distribute it evenly across the pve2 and pve3 nodes.
+We can do this by setting up an HA Failover Group as follows:

 HA Failover Group Configuration